 “What causes an Optic Nerve Coloboma?”

-Which is a great question however other than the fact that this condition seems to be genetic, researchers don’t seem to know exactly why the genetic cause occurs.
-That said however, there is evidence that seems to link this condition to CEA (Collie Eye Anomaly), a disease which results in many optical complications like:
+This is a great question; however, other than this condition seems to be genetic, researchers don’t seem to know precisely why the genetic cause occurs.
+That said, however, there is evidence that appears to link this condition to CEA (Collie Eye Anomaly), a disease that results in many optical complications:

 - Optic disk colobomas,

 Some of the breeds who are most affected by CEA are Collies, whom 75% suffer from this disease, but it should be noted that the following species are also at risk: